-- 16. There is a concern amongst our members that the ongoing checks are not asking relevant security questions.
-One ASU member has worked in the same position for fifteen years yet every two years he is required to renew his ASIC.
-Every time he fills out the same lengthy document which asks him to same questions.
-The absurdity of this is reflected in one particular question.
-This employee emigrated from Canada many decades ago and is asked on every ASIC renewal what flight number he arrived on. - The ASU recognises the need for background and renewal checks however the checks need to be relevant.
-Questions such as what flight an employee emigrated on, asked for the seventh or eighth time, have little value in assessing the employees ongoing suitability for an ASIC or whether they are a security threat.
+17. The ASU recognises the need for background and renewal checks however the checks need to be relevant.
+Questions such as what flight an employee emigrated on, asked for the seventh or eighth time, have little value in assessing the employee's ongoing suitability for an ASIC or whether they are a security threat.
 Instead questions such as these add to the cost and time it takes AusCheck and ASIO to complete a check, putting an unnecessary burden on these agencies and diverting resources from more urgent security threats.